 - 1. No student shall knowingly and willfully make false reports or statements whether orally or in writing; falsely accuse other students of wrong actions; falsely accuse District employees of wrong action or inappropriate conduct; falsify school records; or forge signatures.
-(Level 1-2) - 2.
-No student shall make false calls to emergency services or report false fire alarms which create a potentially dangerous interruption to the normal school operation and to both the physical and emotional well-being of students and staff. - a.
-False Call to Emergency Services: No student shall knowingly make or cause a false call to be made to emergency services. - First and Subsequent Offenses: - ♦ Minimum of one (1) day out-of-school suspension. - ♦ Maximum of ten (10) days out-of-school suspension. - ♦ Contact law enforcement. - b.
-False Fire Alarms: No student shall knowingly report or cause a false fire alarm to be given. - First and Subsequent Offenses: - ♦ Minimum of one (1) day out-of-school suspension. - ♦ Maximum of ten (10) days out-of-school suspension. - ♦ Contact law enforcement.
+(Level 1-3) - 2.
+No student shall make false calls to emergency services including false fire alarms which create a potentially dangerous interruption to the normal school operation and to both the physical and emotional well-being of students and staff.

+a.
+False Call to Emergency Services:

+No student shall knowingly make or cause a false call to emergency services to be made.

+- Minimum of five (5) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - o Contact law enforcement and other agencies as appropriate

+- \circ Minimum of ten (10) days of out-of-school suspension. - o Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - o Contact law enforcement and other agencies as appropriate b.
+False Fire Alarms: